What is gorder?

 By default, gorder

 does not calculate error estimates.
-To enable error estimation, include the following line in your input YAML file:
+To enable error estimation, include the following line in your configuration YAML file:

 estimate_error: true